 - They improve productivity, as it provides a high-level overview of current work in progress.

-- It allows you and them to give more valuable feedback without any feeling uncomfortable doing it infront of the entire team.
+- It allows you both to give more valuable feedback without them feeling uncomfortable doing it infront of the entire team.

 Give and receive feedback